-Focus area Action Responsibility Performance Indicators Timeframe Service delivery Continue to implement the Preschool Inclusion Support Program, the Supporting Children with Additional Support Needs procedure and Priority of Access Guidelines.
+Focus area Action Responsibility Performance Indicators Timeframe Service delivery Continue to implement the Preschool Inclusion Support Program, policy and the Priority of Access guidelines.
 Community & Culture Number of children with additional needs per Preschool term.
-Annual Envoy audio device, for the visually impaired, loaned by Woollahra Libraries to Home Library Service members.
-Woollahra Libraries Number of Home Library Service members borrowing.
-Annual Investigate providing a monthly 'quiet hour' in the Woollahra Gallery for people on the autism spectrum or living with dementia Community & Culture Number and range of hybrid events and programs.
+Annual Envoy audio device, for the visually impaired, loaned by Woollahra Libraries to Home Library Service members and Library members living with dementia.
+Woollahra Libraries Number of loans for Envoy audio devices.
+Annual Investigate providing a monthly 'quiet hour' in the Woollahra Gallery at Redleaf for people on the autism spectrum or living with dementia Community & Culture Implementation of 'quiet hour' and number of people attending.
 Short Term Continue to provide hybrid events and programs (in person and online) to better accommodate people with disability.
-Communications & Engagement Number and range of hybrid events and programs.
-Ongoing Communication Continue to produce large print Library What's On and Small Sculpture Prize exhibition guides.
-Community & Culture Number of large print copies used.
-Annual Continue to promote local disability services on Council's website.
+Community & Culture, Woollahra Libraries Number and range of hybrid events and programs.
+Ongoing Communication Continue to promote local disability services on Council's website.
 Community & Culture Currency of information.
 Ongoing Continue to implement World Wide Web Consortium (W3C) standards and utilise Web Accessibility Initiative (WAI) guidelines to improve websites and other digital products including apps and e-newsletters.
 Communications & Engagement Information Technology Websites and digital products as compared to standards and guidelines.
 Ongoing